Honeylocust Plant Bugs Identification Guide

 +

-These bugs feed by piercing leaf cells and injecting toxic saliva, which kills tissue around the feeding site.
-This causes yellow spots that turn brown, leaf curling, distortion, and stunted growth.
-In heavy infestations, trees may lose most of their leaves, though they usually grow new ones.
+These bugs poke into leaf cells and inject saliva that kills the tissue around the bite.
+This causes yellow spots that turn brown, curled leaves, and stunted growth.
+In bad cases, trees may lose most of their leaves, but they usually grow new ones.

 Will honeylocust plant bugs kill my tree?